gavinlyonsrepo/TM1638plus/README.md

 3. Driving multiple displays.
 4. Detecting multiple buttons pressed together.

-*Note A* : Swapped display Issue: Model 2 only
+*Note 1* : Swapped display Issue: Model 2 only

 For Some users using this library the nibbles in information display byte where swapped around.
 This is because there are different versions of modules on market with different wiring.
 See issue #3 on github called Swapped display :: "12345678" becomes "56781234".